 Customer support is where the experience diverges most sharply.
 Photoroom's user reviews consistently describe slow or non-existent responses to support tickets, particularly regarding billing issues, account cancellations, and technical problems.
 Users report waiting days or weeks for responses, with many complaints about subscriptions continuing despite cancellation attempts.

-The support limitations appear to stem from Photoroom's scale and business model.
-Handling 19.4 million monthly visits on subscription pricing creates support volume challenges, especially when many users are on low-cost plans or free tiers.
-The platform offers email support and a help center with FAQs, but lacks live chat, phone support, or priority response guarantees.
-For users experiencing urgent issues—like incorrect billing or failed exports before marketplace deadlines—the response delays create significant frustration.
+The support limitations appear sharper at Photoroom's scale and subscription model.
+Handling 20.4 million estimated monthly visits creates support volume challenges, especially when many users are on low-cost plans or free tiers.
+Photoroom's help center documents plan-based support and priority support on higher tiers, while public Trustpilot reviews still cite delayed or unresolved billing, cancellation, and export issues.
+For users experiencing urgent issues — like incorrect billing or failed exports before marketplace deadlines — the response delays create significant frustration.

 Ripli structures support as a core service component included in all pricing tiers.
 The platform provides priority support through email and chat, with response time commitments tied to plan levels.
 More importantly, the human fix guarantee functions as proactive support: when content doesn't meet standards, users don't need to troubleshoot or wait for ticket responses—designers automatically intervene within three hours to resolve the issue.